The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For more information on PETs, see the Potentially exempt transfers guidance note.

 A transfer is exempt where ownership of property passes outright to a spouse (or civil partner) either during lifetime or on death.
 The exemption is also given where a transfer of property results in the estate of the spouse being increased in value in some other way.
-This would apply to a gift into bare trust for the benefit of the spouse, or
+This would apply to a gift into bare trust for the benefit of the spouse, or a gift

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.